 First, fill the required amount of the A component into a clean bucket.
 Then add the necessary amount of the B component.
-Thoroughly mix the A and B component in a mixing ratio of 1:1 by weight using a slowly rotating mixer until a homogeneous streak free color is reached.
+Thoroughly mix the A and B component in a mixing ratio of 1 : 1 (A : B) using a slowly rotating mixer until a homogeneous color (free of streaks) is reached.